svenssonaxel/diff-format/implementations/README.md

 - `patch-unified`:<br/>
   Given a valid diff in unified format on stdin and a directory name as the first argument, apply the changes to that directory.
 - `reverse-compat-diff`:<br/>
-  Given a valid diff in compatibility format on stdin, reverse it and output to stdout.
+  Given a valid diff in compat format on stdin, reverse it and output to stdout.
 - `reverse-hintful-diff`:<br/>
   Given a valid diff in hintful format on stdin, reverse it and output to stdout.
 - `reverse-unified-diff`:<br/>
   Given a valid diff in unified format on stdin, reverse it and output to stdout.
 - `validate-compat-diff`:<br/>
-  Given a file on stdin, determine whether it is a valid diff in compatibility format and set the exit code accordingly.
+  Given a file on stdin, determine whether it is a valid diff in compat format and set the exit code accordingly.
 - `validate-hintful-diff`:<br/>
   Given a file on stdin, determine whether it is a valid diff in hintful format and set the exit code accordingly.
 - `validate-unified-diff`:<br/>